Nyerguds/MobiusMapEditor/MANUAL.md

 ### General editor options

 * **LazyInitSteam**: Enabled by default.
 The link between the editor and Steam is normally initialised on startup, but that link prevents Steam from running the game while the editor is open.
-With this option, the link with Steam is only initialised at the moment the map publish function is opened, allowing map makers to more easily switch between the editor and the game to test their what they're making.
+With this option, the link with Steam is only initialised at the moment the map publish function is opened, allowing map makers to more easily switch between the editor and the game to test what they're making.
 * **EditorLanguage**: This option can change the language the editor loads for the remastered game text to name the objects in the editor by specifying a culture code in a format such as "EN-US".
-This only works for languages that are supported by the C&C Remaster as in-game language.
+It only affects the Remastered mode, so it has no effect when _UseClassicFiles_ is ensabled.
+Since it uses the existing translation files from the C&C Remaster, it only works for languages that are supported by the Remaster as in-game language.
 When set to "Auto", it will attempt to use the system language, or the nearest supported one that matches it.
 To force the default English language, you can leave the setting empty, or use "Default" or "None".
 The supported languages of the game are: EN-US, DE-DE, ES-ES, FR-FR, KO-KR, PL-PL, RU-RU, ZH-CN, ZH-TW.
 * **CheckUpdatesOnStartup**: Enabled by default.
 Will make the editor notify users if a new version is available.
 * **EnableDpiAwareness**: Disabled by default.
 On some machines with high dpi monitors, people might have odd issues where the positioning of the indicators on the map doesn't correctly match the map tiles.
 If this happens, enabling this option might fix the problem.